donejs/donejs/docs/guides.md

 @description DoneJS is about getting your application ... __done__ ... so you can spend time with your friends and family.
-To demonstrate how easy it is to make something amazing with all the bells and wistles a modern developer needs, we created the following guides.
+To demonstrate how easy it is to make something amazing with all the bells and whistles a modern developer needs, we created the following guides.

 @body